Pharmacotherapy for post traumatic stress disorder (PTSD)

 Evidence that PTSD is characterised by specific psychobiological dysfunctions has contributed to a growing interest in the use of medication in its treatment.
 This review assesses the effects of medication for PTSD.

-Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Combatant, Conflict, Disability, Displaced population, Earthquake, Extreme violence, Health, Injuries (all), Mental health, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Population displacement, Prisoners, Sexual and reproductive health
+Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Combatant, Conflict, Disability, Displaced population, Earthquake, Extreme violence/Accidents, Health, Injuries (all), Mental health, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Population displacement, Prisoners/Detainees, Sexual and reproductive health